Luthaf/rascaline/docs/src/devdoc/how-to/new-calculator.rst

    #############################################################################

    # this allows using the calculator like this
-   from rascaline import GeometricMoments calculator = GeometricMoments(cutoff=3.5, max_moment=6, gradients=False)
+   from featomic import GeometricMoments calculator = GeometricMoments(cutoff=3.5, max_moment=6, gradients=False)

    # instead of
-   from rascaline.calculators import CalculatorBase calculator = CalculatorBase(
+   from featomic.calculators import CalculatorBase calculator = CalculatorBase(
       "geometric_moments",
       {"cutoff": 3.5, "max_moment": 6, "gradients": False},